anderson-aristotle/js-functions/README.md

 add( 2, 1 ) // 3
 ```

+##### Demo - multiple arguments

+Write a function max that takes 4 numbers and returns the max.

 ##### Lab - single array argument

 Write a function `maxOfArray` that takes an array of numbers and returns the